 “Being Completely involved in an activity for its own sake.”- Mihaly Csikszentmihalyi

 The 17 flow triggers are ways of driving our attention into the now, or as researchers call it, ‘THE DEEP NOW’.
 This “Deep Now” is a state of present heightened focus, that has been known as the Zone, the Pocket.
 And what is becoming more commonly known and what I personally refer to it as “The Flow State”.
-Why?, because when you’re in IT, that’s the best word to describe the sense.
+Why?, because when you’re in IT, that’s the best word to describe the sensation.

-The following 17 flow triggers comes from research undertaken by the Flow Genome Project lead by Steven Kotler and Jamie Wheal.
+The following 17 flow triggers come from research undertaken by the Flow Genome Project lead by Steven Kotler and Jamie Wheal.
 There are 4 groups of Flow Trigger: (4) Psychological; (3) Environmental; (9) Social and; (1) Creative.

 By including some, or all, of these triggers, you can push yourself into a state of peak performance.
-Your performance will increase, whatever sports you are in, and your creativity, innovation, learning and memory will all be enhanced.
+Your performance will increase, whatever sports you are in, and your creativity, innovation, learning, and memory will all be enhanced.
 You will become happier!

 Note: Infographic found on the bottom of the article.

 - Intensely Focused Attention – One of the primary purposes of flow state is to help you focus on a particular task, however, to hack into the flow state in the first place, you must be in a position that allows you to strongly focus your attention to your goals.
-This also means, multi-tasking is out.
+This also means multi-tasking is out.
 Flow demands singular and solitude action.